rituvesh/course-jpms/04-optional-dependencies/README.md

 Tip: Have a look into `ModuleUtils`.

+Maven has a scope that is usually used for optional run-time dependencies and it works here.
+Apply it if you want.

 ### Add Modules On Launch

 Experiment with the launch command and **add one or both observer implementations at launch time**.

+**Maven:**
+If Maven was made aware that the observer implementations are optional at run time, the module path created for `mvn exec:exec` will not include them.
+Unfortunately, I found no way to add the observer implementations to the module path so I think this task can not be solved with Maven.

 ## Observations